Muigai-shie/wanjiku-doodle/README.md

 # wanjiku-doodle
 ##editing the file

-It's a markdown in this repository
+This is my markdown repository